PopsicleSnow/OlympusTab/README.md

-# CosmicOlympus New Tab Page
+# Olympus New Tab Page

 Yet another take on a custom new tab page.